gideon-ai/gideon/How-can-I-contribute.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Gideon Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [gideon@feedbackfirst.com](mailto:gideon@feedbackfirst.app).
+Please report unacceptable behavior to [gideon@feedbackfirst.app](mailto:gideon@feedbackfirst.app).

 ## I don't want to read this whole thing I just have a question!!!